rolling-stock-scheduling/.github/getting_started.md

    TODO: Alternativ können wir auch das .jar zum git hinzufügen.

-3. copy you MATSim run output into the `rssched/matsim_run` directory.
-As an example you can use the public available `kelheim-v3.0-25pct` instance:
+3. copy you MATSim simulation run output into the `rssched/matsim_run` directory.
+As an example you can use the publicly available `kelheim-v3.0-25pct` instance from [https://github.com/matsim-scenarios/matsim-kelheim](https://github.com/matsim-scenarios/matsim-kelheim):

    ```bash
    cd ~/rssched